xplenty/xplenty.jar/README.md

     String api_key = "V4eyfgNqYcSasXGhzNxS";
     XplentyAPI xplentyAPI = new XplentyAPI(account_id , api_key);

-### Create an XplentyAPI Object with Custom Version / Protocol / Host

-You can use XplentyAPI builder methods to customize these properties.
+If you want to supply custom values for the version, protocol or host that the XplentyAPI object will use, you can use XplentyAPI builder methods to customize these properties.

     String account_id = "MyAccountID";
     String api_key = "V4eyfgNqYcSasXGhzNxS";
     Xplenty.Version version = Xplenty.Version.V1;
     String host = 'myHost';